Contemporaneous Substantiation Letters Required

-IRS Notice 2004-41 also suggests that signing the Form 8283 is not a replacement for the separate contemporaneous written acknowledgment and substantiation letter.
+IRS Notice 2004-41 also suggests that signing the Form 8283 is not a replacement for the separate contemporaneous written acknowledgment letter.
 Some attorneys in Colorado had some success prevailing upon the IRS to accept the 8283 as “substantial compliance” during the many audits there in the last few years.
 This approach, however, is not a guaranteed solution.

 Some experts believe IRS Notice 2004-41 does not require a separate substantiation letter, as long as the necessary information is in timely writings given to the donor.
 So if the necessary information is in the conservation easement and on Form 8283, some experts believe that should suffice.
 However, this argument should only have to be made retrospectively.
 Substantiation letters should be provided for all future conservation easement donations to avoid an audit dispute with the IRS on this point.

 Some land trusts decide to add the consideration language to their conservation easements because it does no harm.
 Together with the Form 8283, those land trusts view this confirmation as adequate substantiation to meet the IRS requirements, in the event a separate written substantiation letter is not sent contemporaneously.

 By law, donors must have written substantiation of gifts with a value of $250 or more in order to qualify for a charitable deduction.
 While this requirement is placed on the donor, not the donee, as a practical matter, land trusts should provide donors with written documentation of their gifts, including conservation easements, and inform them that they must retain this documentation to qualify for a deduction.
 The failure of a donor to have this documentation is now a routine audit point the IRS can be expected to raise whenever it looks at an easement donation.